 PrEP Advocacy

+The emergence of multiple options simultaneously raises opportunities, while presenting critical policy and programmatic questions about how governments will prioritize and allocate resources while safeguarding user preferences and choice.
 AVAC supports a range of programs to advance this advocacy.
-We track the status of rollout and uptake of all approved PrEP products; call for continued investment in R&D for new options; support engagement between researchers, donors, community leaders, government and civil society in the design of trials investigating new PrEP options and the design of programs to deliver PrEP effectively to everyone who needs it; and participate in collaborations to hold decision-makers accountable to commitments on funding, policy and more so that prevention programs rolling out PrEP work in the real world.
+We track the status of rollout and uptake of PrEP and R&D of upstream research.
+We call for continued investment in R&D for new options; support engagement between researchers, donors, community leaders, government, and civil society in the design of trials investigating new PrEP options and the design of programs to deliver PrEP effectively to everyone who needs it; and participate in collaborations to hold decision-makers accountable to commitments on funding, policy, and implementation.

 Find out more about PrEP access and rollout across the globe at AVAC’s PrEPWatch.